senlin/so-mobile-map-widget/readme.txt

  6. Height in pixels.

  7. Google Static Maps API Key (REQUIRED).
-Since version 2014.12.26 the API key is required.
-Please find [here](https://developers.google.com/maps/documentation/staticmaps/#api_key) the instructions on generating the key.
+You can use the instructions in the above linked Developer Guide to activate the Static Maps API and create your key.

  8. Description (optional).
 You can use this field to add a description under the map image, for example to inform your visitors that the image is clickable.